carlzoo/shopify-monitor/README.md

 ## TODO

-1. Add Proxies
-2. Finish webhook
+1. No TODO for now.